ministryofjustice/staff-infrastructure-alz-terraform-policy/policyascode/modules/set_assignment/README.md

 <!-- BEGIN_TF_DOCS -->
 # POLICY INITIATIVE ASSIGNMENT MODULE

-Assignments can be scoped from overarching management groups right down to individual resources
+Assignments can be scoped from overarching management groups right down to individual resources by settings the `assignment_scope`.

+## Role Definitions & Assignments

-> 💡 **Note:**  A role assignment and remediation task will be automatically created if any member definitions contain a list of `roleDefinitionIds`.
-This can be omitted with `skip_role_assignment = true`, or to assign roles at a different scope to that of the policy assignment use: `role_assignment_scope`.
-To successfully create Role-assignments (or group memberships) the deployment account may require the [User Access Administrator](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role at the `assignment_scope` or preferably the `definition_scope` to simplify workflows.
+A role assignment and remediation task will be automatically created if any member definition contains a list of `roleDefinitionIds`.
+This can be omitted with `skip_role_assignment=true`, or to assign roles at a different scope to that of the policy assignment use: `role_assignment_scope`.

+For a cleaner solution, a list of `aad_group_remediation_object_ids` can be supplied for System Assigned Identity membership in favour of role assignments, assuming the appropriate RBAC controls already exist for that group.
+More info on role assignments can be found in the [main README](../../README.md#role-assignments)

+## Assignment Effects

+The `assignment_effect` parameter is useful when an initiative contains multiple effects of the same type and `merge_effects=true`, ensuring that all `member_definitions` are assigned with the same effect.

+- Omit `assignment_effect` to use each definition's default effect stored in its policy parameters.
+- Specify effects individually by setting them in `assignment_parameters` for more granular control.

 ## Examples